GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 ### 7.3 GDI SOP review and revision

-_Describe a general plan for how GDI SOP templates, node instances of SOPs, and supporting documentation will be reviewed and revised.
-Include guidance for how to update “Document History” sections of all these documents._
+<_To do- describe a general plan for how GDI SOP templates, node instances of SOPs, and supporting documentation will be reviewed and revised.
+Include guidance for how to update “Document History” sections of all these documents._>

 ### 7.4 GDI SOP access rules